 Video can increase engagement and provide long-term assets that reduce costs and let learners engage at their own pace.
 Video brings together visual, spoken and written communication.
 40% of learners respond better to visual information than just text, and our brains are able to process video 60k times faster than text.

 Although there is still debate about how video impacts retention (particularly compared to text), 93% of teachers believe that video improves learning experiences, and it’s hard to deny video’s magnetism.
 Again, if employees don’t engage with your learning platform, they won’t retain anything at all.
-Employees are over 75% more likely to watch a video than read text — it’s really that simple.
+Employees are over 75% more likely to watch a video than read text — it’s really that simple and could be a great part of your learning and development strategy.

 Make it entertaining

 Humour activates the brain’s dopamine reward system, and dopamine is critical to both motivation and memory.
-Correctly used, humour can make learning more fun and more impactful — driving retention and engaging the parts of our brains needed for critical thinking and creativity.
+Correctly used, humour in your learning and development strategy can make learning more fun and more impactful — driving retention and engaging the parts of our brains needed for critical thinking and creativity.

 One study on university students demonstrated (back in 1988) that injecting humour into the classroom increased learning by almost 15%.
 But regardless of the impact on retention, humour is again critical to engagement.
 By making learning fun, you’re far more likely to get learners to show up and make time to learn.